|

 globe-spanning similarities are hard to explain if the creatures mentioned in

+these ancient texts are purely mythological.
 How did ancient peoples around the world know about these animals, and

 how they looked and acted, if they had never seen them alive?
 Modern science has been dramatically wrong

-about dozens of so-called “living fossils”—animals supposedly extinct for
+about dozens of so-called living fossils

 millions of years, but still happily living today.
 Might it also be dramatically wrong about the